mempko/henhouse/README.md

 Finding a time range inside the index is O(log(n)) because binary search is used for finding the index entry.

-Once two time ranges are found, then finding bucket within range is constant time since it is an offset from start based on bucket resolution.
+Once two time ranges are found, then finding a bucket within the range is constant time since it is an offset from start based on bucket resolution.

-Computing the sum, average, and variance between two found buckets is constant time since the sums and squared sums up to that point are stored in the bucket.
+Computing the sum, average, and variance between two found buckets is constant time since the sums and sum of squares up to that point are stored in the bucket.
+The sum and sum of squares operation then become a simple subtraction.

 Inserting an entry to the DB is constant time since only inserts into the last time range are allowed.
 Since time ranges are fixed size, then worst case